Yoonsen/Dash_Imagination/logbook.md

 > **Note (June 2024): Refactor in progress**
 > We are currently refactoring the place sampling logic to ensure that all places for a selected corpus are extracted before any sampling or display limits are applied.
 This will improve accuracy and consistency when refining or displaying places.
 The reintroduction of a 'resample places' button is also under consideration.

+> **Note (June 2024):** Currently, the heatmap visualization uses the sampled set of places (as shown on the map/list).
+In the future, an option will be added to the visualization tool to allow users to compute the heatmap using either the sampled set or the full set of places in the corpus.
+This will provide more flexibility for exploring density and distribution.

 ## Overview
 This logbook tracks the development progress, decisions, and challenges of the ImagiNation project.
 It serves as a living document to maintain continuity between development sessions and track the evolution of the project.